by Kirstie Meehan, Archivist, 23 September 2014

 There are obviously challenges in displaying books like these.
 For one thing, they are incredibly sexually explicit!
 The exhibition requires clear signage, warning visitors of the nature of the material and specifying its unsuitability for under-18s.
 It’s inevitable too that some of the original effect is lost when books are displayed behind glass, and in a public space: visitors can’t handle them, so the intimacy of holding a book in one’s hands and turning the pages is lost.
 Despite these issues, I hope the exhibition will get across just how challenging, perplexing and beautiful Surrealist erotica can be.

-Between the Covers: Surrealist Erotica is on show at the Keiller Library, Scottish National Gallery of Modern Art (Modern Two) until 23 November 2014.
-Free.
+Between the Covers: Surrealist Erotica was on show at the Keiller Library, Scottish National Gallery of Modern Art (Modern Two) in 2014.